Best Nursing Programs in Tennessee (2026)

 How many nursing programs are available in Tennessee?

-There are 176 accredited nursing programs available in Tennessee, spanning LPN, ADN, BSN, MSN, and DNP degree levels.
-Programs are offered in online, on-campus, and hybrid formats to accommodate different learning preferences and schedules.
+There are 181 accredited nursing programs available in Tennessee across 41 schools — including 1 LPN, 2 ADN, 12 BSN, 60 MSN, and 25 DNP pathways.
+Programs are offered online, on-campus, and hybrid.

 How much does nursing school cost in Tennessee?

-Nursing program tuition in Tennessee starts as low as $8,100.
-Costs vary widely by degree level and institution type.
-Community college ADN programs are typically the most affordable, while private BSN programs may cost $30,000–$70,000.
-Financial aid, scholarships, and employer tuition reimbursement can significantly reduce out-of-pocket costs.
+Nursing program tuition in Tennessee starts as low as $13,500 and reaches $108,000 among programs in our directory.
+Community college ADN programs are typically the most affordable; private BSN programs cost more.
+Financial aid, scholarships, and employer tuition reimbursement can reduce out-of-pocket costs.

 How long does nursing school take in Tennessee?

-The fastest nursing programs in Tennessee can be completed in as little as 9 months.
+The fastest nursing programs listed in Tennessee can be completed in 11 months (LPN (Practical Nursing) at Concorde Career College).
 LPN certificates typically take 9–12 months, ADN programs 18–24 months, and traditional BSN programs 36–48 months.
-Accelerated BSN programs for career changers with a prior bachelor's degree can be completed in 12–18 months.
+Accelerated BSN programs for career changers can finish in 12–18 months.

 What is the average nurse salary in Tennessee?

-Registered nurses in Tennessee earn an average of $68,020 per year ($33/hour) according to Bureau of Labor Statistics data.
+Registered nurses in Tennessee earn an average of $82,010 per year ($39/hour) according to Bureau of Labor Statistics data.
 RN employment in Tennessee is projected to grow 6.9% through 2032.

 Can I complete nursing school online in Tennessee?

 Yes.
-There are 93 online and hybrid nursing programs available to Tennessee residents.
-Online programs deliver lectures and coursework digitally, but all nursing programs require in-person clinical hours at approved healthcare facilities.
-Many programs arrange clinical placements within Tennessee.
+There are 93 online and hybrid nursing programs (81 fully online, 12 hybrid) available to Tennessee residents in our directory.
+Online programs deliver lectures digitally, but all nursing programs require in-person clinical hours.
+Many arrange clinical placements within Tennessee.

 What are the nursing license requirements in Tennessee?